-Mercifully there are no shortages of different routs you can take when seeking to escalate a complaint, though they may not all apply to your particular provider.
-Below can be found a numbered list, constructed in rough order of logical priority (where to go first), which indicates any organisation that has been specifically setup to help solve ISP complaint(s).
+Below can be found a numbered list, constructed in rough order of logical priority (i.e. where you should go first), which indicates any organisation that has been specifically setup to help solve ISP complaint(s).
 Don't be afraid to complain to more than one.

-It goes without saying that your first port of call should always be with the ISP itself, which will usually offer a number of customer support contacts for different departments.
-Allow the ISP time to investigate and resolve the problem, though how much you give them somewhat depends on the severity of your situation.
-We would also recommend asking to speak with a manager, although this doesn’t always work (e.g. foreign call centres).
+It goes without saying that your first port of call with any service problem should always be to contact the ISP itself, which will usually offer a number of customer support contacts for different departments.
+Allow the ISP some time to investigate and resolve the problem, although how long you give them somewhat depends on the severity of your situation.

-Expect internal complaint procedures to take some time before reaching a conclusion and do not be afraid to make a complaint to another organisation while waiting for your resolution as it may not go in your favour; adding a little extra pressure to help gain the desired outcome is your right and freedom as a consumer.
+Expect internal complaint procedures to take some time before reaching a conclusion and do not be afraid to make a complaint to another organisation while awaiting a resolution; adding a little extra pressure to help gain the desired outcome is your right and freedom as a consumer.
 Make sure to politely express your dissatisfaction if the issue has not been resolved.

-Unfortunately some ISPs can be rather poor, so if they fail to resolve your problem then we would recommend requesting a letter (DEADLOCK letter) from them that details what measures they have taken to tackle the complaint.
+Unfortunately some ISPs can be rather poor, so if they fail to resolve your problem then we would recommend requesting a "DEADLOCK Letter", which details what measures the ISP has taken to tackle your complaint.
 This can come in handy as evidence for when or if you need to initiate an ADR complaint (no.3 below).

 Online ISPA Complaints Form

-The industry regulator, Ofcom (and the ISPA), requires that all UK ISPs are members of an approved ADR scheme (there are currently just two of these).
+The industry regulator, Ofcom, and the ISPA both require that all UK ISPs be members of an approved ADR scheme (there are currently just two of these).
 Essentially ADR schemes are meant to supplement, not replace, a providers own formal complaints procedure.
 The advantage they have is that an ADR is free and can order your ISP to either fix the problem or pay compensation, plus its rulings cannot be ignored.

 * Ombudsman Services: Communications

 To that end it is always good practice to issue Ofcom with a complaint about your ISP, provided you feel that the situation is serious enough to warrant it.
-Both UK ISPs Prodigy Internet and Pipex have been in trouble with Ofcom over their inability to provide customers with broadband migration codes.
-This would not have been possible without consumers raising their issues with the regulator.
+A number of major ISPs, such as TalkTalk and EE, have over the years faced enforcement action from Ofcom and this would not have been possible without consumers raising their issues with the regulator.